 Dissociative alternates have lives of their own.

-Alternates can be babies, children, teens, male, female or objects.
+Alternates can be babies, children, teens, males, females, animals, or objects.

 Very young alternates may have the limited verbal skills of a toddler.